-(1) (2) (3) A patient who took multiple tests in different quarters of a given period is counted only once.
+A patient who took multiple tests in different quarters of a given period is counted only once.

-Represents hospitals who an average order at least one test from us every month during a relevant period under the central laboratory model.
+Represents physicians who on average order at least one test from us every month during a relevant period under the central laboratory model.

 Represents hospitals whose residing physicians who on average order at least one test from us every month during a relevant period under the central laboratory model.
+(2)